 If you are an Accessibility festivalgoer staying in a different campsite you will receive your wristband(s) in the post, within two weeks of the festival.
-Your free personal assistant wristband and/or applicable accessibility passes, will be available for collection from your relevant campsite box office.
+Your personal assistant wristband and/or applicable accessibility passes, will be available for collection from your relevant campsite box office.
 If your postal wristbands have yet to arrive three days before the festival, please contact Ticketmaster on 03330 035 937.
 You can check ticket dispatch information here.

 We take our accessibility provisions seriously and therefore, there are a small number of Mystery Shopper tickets available if you sign up to the AIE Mystery Shopper Scheme.
 For more information please go to the AIE website here.